Valid lease agreements – What makes them legal?

 One of the most important ways to ensure that your lease agreement is valid and that the terms and conditions are clearly agreed upon is to ensure that the correct information is contained therein.

-We’ve put together a few pointers on what information should be included in a lease:
+We’ve put together a few pointers on making valid lease agreements:

 - The full names, contact details and, if possible, identity numbers, of both the tenant and landlord should be included,